How to set a mastering compressor

 After you’ve selected the ratio which best suits your goals and content, the attack and release times can be further tweaked.
 With dance genres where closeness and depth are desirable traits, slower attacks and faster releases are generally most suitable.
 Vocal content such as hip-hop and r&b often requires a bit more control from the compressor.
 As attack times shorten, your mix will sound more controlled and farther from the listener.
 Attack times that are too slow will sound bouncy, pumpy or even distorted.
 As release times lengthen, your track will have more roundness, smoothness and glue.
 Excessively long release times will sound squashed, hazy, or muddy.
 Release times that are too short will sound pumpy and distorted.
 Again, it can be helpful to run test prints with slight variations in attack and release times.
 Even the most experienced engineer can benefit from the a/b comparison this allows.

 It’s my opinion that a capable analogue compressor is necessary for creating the highest quality audio masters.
 However, plugins have gained significant ground over the last few years, and now allow engineers to achieve very acceptable results without the cost or headaches of breaking out of the box.
-In fact, my favorite plug-in mastering compressor, the Tokyo Dawn Records ‘TDR Kotelnikov,’ is available for free download.
+In fact, my favorite mastering compressor plug-in, the Tokyo Dawn Records ‘TDR Kotelnikov,’ is available for free download.